mubarakalmehairbi/ToUI/docs/Examples.rst

 Examples
 ========

-Below you can find some examples on using the package.
+Below you can find some examples of using the package.
 Some of the examples use files inside a folder called 'assets'.
 To access this folder, click on this `link <https://github.com/mubarakalmehairbi/ToUI/tree/main/examples>`_.

 Basic examples
 --------------